nik-ahuja/nik-ahuja/README.md

 ### Hi there 👋

-I am Nikhil Ahuja, a Senior Analyst at the Department of Transport and Main Roads, Queensland Gov. I crunch and visualize numbers to achieve a single integrated transport network for Queenslanders.
+I am Nikhil Ahuja, a Senior Analyst at the Department of Transport and Main Roads, Queensland Gov. I crunch and visualize numbers to find insights that enable us to achieve a single integrated transport network for Queenslanders.

 I'll update this space real soon with more info and works...